anthonyleeqy/josh/README.md

 7. Analyze trading results

 From time to time, use the strategy_analysis_AL.ipynb file to analyze and visualize trading results.
 Strategy needs constant update and analysis based on market conditions.

+**Josh is sleeping right now, since the market out there is fierce.
+I will come back and make some more edits when it's time to wake him up :)